 2. Fill the hot water bottle with hot water and put it on the knee.
 It will temporarily relieve the pain.

 3. A lightweight, breathable bandage is a good compression to prevent fluid buildup from the damaged tissues around the knee pain.
-The bandage should be tightened properly to support the knee without interrupting the blood circulation on the affected pain area.
+The bandage should be tightened properly to support the knee without interrupting the blood circulation in the affected pain area.

 4. If you just having minor knee pain, take a day or two rest from your normal routines to reduce further stress on the knee.
-It gives time to heal back and to avoid further damage.
+It gives time to heal back and avoid further damage.